741 Colonel Ledyard Highway

 would be qualified under the use table.
 Director Burdick stated that staff considered it to be

-under professional services, but that if the Commission feels it is considered professional
+under professional services, but that if the Commission feels it is considered commercial

 services, they will address it.
 She stated that staff would need additional time to redo the